DataDog/documentation/content/en/serverless/enhanced_lambda_metrics/_index.md

 {{< img src="serverless/serverless_custom_metrics.png" alt="Collecting Enhanced Metrics from AWS Lambda" >}}

-Follow the [installation instructions][3] to set up instrumentation of your serverless applications, and the enhanced Lambda metrics are enabled by default.
+Follow the [installation instructions][3] to set up instrumentation of your serverless applications.
+Enhanced Lambda metrics are enabled by default.

 ## Viewing your dashboard